the location of Bermuda has been known by mariners since 1505

 The experience on Bermuda may also have shaped the evolution of another colony.

 When the Mayflower sailed from Plymouth, England in 1620, it was headed to Virginia.
-The famous Pilgrims had migrated in 1608 to the Netherlands, and a year later settled in the city of Leiden.
+The Separatists (later called "Pilgrims") had migrated in 1608 to the Netherlands, and a year later settled in the city of Leiden.
 By 1620, the religious Separatists feared they would lose their English culture, and saw threats to their freedom of worship when the leaders of the Netherlands negotiated deals with England and when Catholic Spain threated a new invasion.19

 The Separatists who had organized the expedition had picked up a set of "Strangers" in London to help pay the cost of the trip.
 Both groups may have been concerned that a decision to go ashore in an unauthorized area could weaken the legitimacy of leadership in the new settlement.
 The Mayflower Compact documented how the colonists would govern themselves, and also documented the original destination of the ship that arrived in Massachusetts in 1620 (emphasis added):20